Tube based Balancing Amplifier

 Fig. 2: Point of operation of the lower triode

 Fig. 3a and b.
-Circuit arrangement of the balancing amplifier.
-The printed circuit board is an integrated solid state phono stage.
+Circuit arrangement of the balancing cathode follower.
+The printed circuit board is an integrated solid state phono

 The Power Supply